 Christmas in Dubai is not a public holiday but is widely celebrated by the large expat community and tourists.

-So other than the reassurance that the shops will still be open on Christmas Eve (and Christmas Day!!) what should you expect in Dubai at Christmas?
-We’ll take you through everything you need to know planning your trip at this special time of year:
+So other than the reassurance that the shops will still be open on Christmas Eve (and Christmas Day!!), what should you expect in Dubai at Christmas?
+We’ll take you through everything you need to know to plan your trip at this special time of year:

 Weather in Dubai at Christmas